 You've had your fill of holiday celebrating, family get-togethers, and good eating.
 Now it's time to stand on the scale and weigh the damage.
 That dreaded "Freshman 15" has officially arrived.
 What do you do?
 Don't panic.
 This is a great time of the year to take healthy eating seriously and keep your weight in check.
 Here are some helpful tips:

 Make a plan and stick to it.
 Before you head to the nearest dining location, try to have an idea of what you're hungry for.
 While walking there, design a healthy, well-balanced meal that you want to eat.
 After you walk through the doors, stick to your plan.
-Use the popular Food Pyramid as a model for designing a well-balanced meal.
+Use the popular Choose My Plate as a model for designing a well-balanced meal.

 Don't skip meals.
 Skipping a meal can cause overeating at the next meal and decreases your metabolism.
 You may not care about your metabolism now, but in 20 years you'll care very much.
 Take care of your body, and give it the energy it needs.
 Keep nonperishable snacks like granola bars and crackers in your book bag for those crazy days when you don't have time to eat a large meal.

 Avoid scale abuse.
 Scales are supposed to be helpful tools that tell us our weight, but using the scale too much can develop low self-esteem and eating disorders.
 If you're a scale-aholic, meaning you weigh yourself more than once a week, then consider taking the scale home on your next visit.
 Find better ways to use that time, such as taking a walk around campus -- past Shafer Tower or Frog Baby -- or visiting someone in his or her room in your hall.